New England Collegiate Baseball League

-The New England Collegiate Baseball League (NECBL) is a 13-team collegiate summer baseball wooden bat league founded in 1993 and sanctioned by the NCAA and Major League Baseball.
+The New England Collegiate Baseball League (NECBL or New England League) is a 13-team collegiate summer baseball wooden bat league founded in 1993 and sanctioned by the NCAA and Major League Baseball.
 Each NECBL team plays an eight-week, 44-game schedule during June and July, with a playoff in early August.
 Like the Cape Cod Baseball League and other amateur leagues, the NECBL is a showcase for top college-level players, giving professional baseball scouts a chance to see prospective pros playing against each other.
 Along with the Cape Cod Baseball League, Northwoods League, and Coastal Plain League, it is considered one of the top summer leagues in the country and is a part of the National Alliance of College Summer Baseball.
 In 2019, the Collegiate Summer Baseball Register ranked the NECBL as the 2nd best collegiate summer baseball league, behind only the Cape Cod League.

 Founded in 1993, the NECBL began its direction under George Foster, former Cincinnati Reds and New York Mets All-Star and Major League Baseball home run leader, and Emmy Award-winning television producer/director Joseph Consentino.
-Play started in 1994 and today the NECBL has become a fourteen-team league that plays in all six New England states.
+Play started in 1994 and today the NECBL plays in all six New England states.
 It recruits players attending U.S. colleges from New England, the other 44 states, and foreign countries, provided that they come from NCAA-sanctioned colleges or universities, are in good academic standing, have completed at least one year of athletic eligibility, and have at least one year of eligibility remaining.

 The NECBL's current commissioner is Sean McGrath, former general manager of the North Adams SteepleCats.
 McGrath replaced Mario Tiani, who retired following the 2012 season.